oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 p Square.new.sides
 p Square.new.describe_shape
 ```
-> What is output and why?
-What does this demonstrate about constant scope?
-What does `self` refer to in each of the 3 methods above

 This code demonstrates that constants have lexical scope.
 It also demonstrates that a constant initialized in a superclass is inherited by the subclass, and can be accessed by both class methods and instance methods.